 “The heaviest blow which ever struck humanity was Christianity; Bolshevism is Christianity’s illegitimate child.
 Both are inventions of the Jew.”

 In other words, Germany and the entire world were the victims of the Jews.
 If the term “bullying” had been in vogue then, we can be certain that Hitler would have used it to describe the Jews.

 If bullying were, indeed, “a short walk to genocide,” it should be common to find kids transitioning from, “Ha, ha, ha, your face looks like a pizza!” to “Ha, ha, now I’m going to kill you.”
 That happens, but it’s supremely rare except in horror movies.
 It’s the kid being insulted that is far more likely to take the walk to murder.

 In fact, it’s more accurate to say, “The anti-bully movement is a short walk to genocide.”

-If you think that statement is outrageous – and many readers undoubtedly will – consider that the mainstream site, Yahoo Answers, matter-of-factly poses the following question: All bullies should be killed.
+If you think that statement is outrageous–and many readers undoubtedly will–consider that the mainstream site, Yahoo Answers, matter-of-factly poses the following question: All bullies should be killed.
 What do you all think?
-(The great majority of responders heartily agreed!)
+What did responders think?
+The great majority of them heartily agreed!
 And see what you find when you Google “I hate bullies.”
 All we need to do is replace the word “bullies” with “Jews” or any other target of genocide, and we are back to the situation my parents lived through.